paylogic/developer.paylogic.com/content/articles/traduki.rst

     {'en': 'English title 1', 'nl': 'Dutch title 1'}

-In case of the second event, where the Dutch translation is not available, :code:`traduki` fall-backs to the language that we have defined, in this case English.
+In case of the second event, where the Dutch translation is not available, ``traduki`` falls-back to the language that we have defined, in this case English.
 So it will return:

 .. code-block:: python